gamecat69/EuroPiApps/software/contrib/egressus_melodium.md

 # Egressus Melodium (Stepped Melody)

 author: Nik Ansell (github.com/gamecat69)
-date: 22-Apr-23
+date: 02-Feb-24
-labels: sequencer, CV, randomness
+labels: clocked lfo, sequencer, CV, randomness

-Generates variable length looping patterns of random stepped CV.
-Patterns can be linked together into sequences to create rhythmically evolving CV patterns.
-Inspired by the Noise Engineering Mimetic Digitalis.
+Clockable and free-running LFO and random CV pattern generator.
+Six different wave shapes either define the LFO shape or the slew shape between CV pattern steps.
+Use it to generate variable length melodies (using a quantizer), LFOs or wierd and wonderful control voltages.

 Demo video: TBC

 # Inputs, Outputs and Controls

 digital_in: clock in
-analog_in: Adjusts pattern length - summed with k2 (0 to +9V)

-knob_1: Set pattern sequence
-knob_2: Set pattern length - summed with ain

-button_1: Short Press: Select CV Pattern bank (-).
-Medium Press (> 0.3s < 2s) cycle experimental slew mode Long Press (>2s): Generates new CV pattern in existing bank
-button_2: Short Press: Select CV Pattern bank (+).
-Long Press (>2s): Enables / Disables pattern sequence mode
+analog_in: not used

+knob_1: Set global CV pattern length / free-running clock speed (A pattern length of 1 produces an cycling LFO)
+knob_2: Set LFO / CV Pattern clock division per output

+button_1:
+- Short Press (< 300ms): Cycle through slew/LFO shapes for the selected output
+- Long Press (Between 2 and 5 seconds): Generate a new random CV patter for the selected output

+button_2:
+- Short Press (< 300ms): Cycle through outputs to edit
+- Long Press (Between 2 and 5 seconds): Toggle between clocked mode and free-running mode

-output_1: randomly generated CV (0 to +9V)
+output_1: LFO / randomly generated CV pattern (0 to +5V)
-output_2: randomly generated CV (0 to +9V)
+output_2: LFO / randomly generated CV pattern (0 to +5V)
-output_3: randomly generated CV (0 to +9V)
+output_3: LFO / randomly generated CV pattern (0 to +5V)
-output_4: randomly generated CV (0 to +9V)
+output_4: LFO / randomly generated CV pattern (0 to +5V)
-output_5: randomly generated CV (0 to +9V)
+output_5: LFO / randomly generated CV pattern (0 to +5V)
-output_6: randomly generated CV (0 to +9V)
+output_6: LFO / randomly generated CV pattern (0 to +5V)

 # Getting started

-1. Patch a clock into the digital input
+1. Patch a 50% duty cycle square wave or clock with pulses >= 18ms in duration  into the digital input
 2. Connect one or more outputs to an input on another module (e.g. CV modulation inputs)
-3. Select a pattern pength using Knob 2
+3. Select a pattern pength using Knob 1
 4. Start your clock.
 Each output will now send a random looping CV to your module!

 So, what happened in the above example?
 When the module first powered on it automatically generated 6 x 32 step random CV patterns - one for each of the 6 outputs.
 Each time a clock is received, the step advances by one step and then loops when it get to the end of the pattern.
-The length of the pattern loop is controlled using knob 2, which supports a value from 1 to 32.
+The length of the pattern loop is controlled using knob 1, which supports a value from 1 to 32.

+# Changing the wave shape and clock division of an output

+1. Press and release button 2 until the output number you would like edit is shown on the top-right.
+2. Press button 1 to cycle through the available wave shapes
+3. Adjust knob 2 to select the output division.
+An output division of 1 causes the CV pattern / LFO for that output to run at the clock rate.
+An output greater than one reduces the CV pattern / LFO to run at the selected division (e.g. selecting a division of 2 would run at half the clock rate)

+In LFO mode (pattern length of 1) the wave shape determines the shape of the cycling LFO.
+However, when in CV pattern mode (Pattern length > 1) the wave shape determines the slew between pattern steps.

+# Generating a new CV pattern for an output

+A new CV pattern is generated for the selected output by holding down button 1 for 2 seconds and releasing.
+An indicator is shown on the top left of the screen to show a new CV pattern has been generated.
+Note that if you are in LFO mode (pattern length of 1) this function will have no effect until the pattern length is increased.

+# LFO Mode / CV Pattern mode

+Selecting a pattern length of 1 will output an LFO.
+Selecting a pattern length greater than one plays through the generated CV patterns.
+Slew is generated between CV pattern steps when a wave shape other then square is selected.

+# Clocked / Free-running mode

+Clocked mode is selected by default - indicated by showing the length of the CV pattern (in dots) in the middle of the screen.
+To enter free-running mode, hold button 2 for 2 seconds and release.
+The configured clock rate in milliseconds is shown in the middle of the screen to indicate you are in free-running mode.

+Note that when in free-running mode, the previously selected pattern length remains unchanged, it is therefore a good idea to select the required pattern length before changing to unclocked mode.

-# Screen
+# Display

 The OLED screen is broken into 3 sections:

-- Left: CV Pattern bank number
+- Left: The currently selected wave / slew shape for the selected output is shown on the bottom left.
+When a new CV pattern is generated (by holding down and releasing button 1 for longer than 2 seconds) an icon is displayed on the top left to show the pattern was generated.

-- Middle: Current step / Pattern length e.g. `1/8` indicates step 1 of an 8 step pattern.
+- Middle: The global pattern length is shown in rows of 8 dots
-- Right: (Only visivle when Pattern sequences are enabled) Selected CV Pattern sequence

-# CV Pattern banks

-There are 4 banks of CV patterns.
-A pattern bank can be selected using buttons 1 and 2.
-Button 1 will select a lower pattern, while button 2 will select a higher pattern.
-Patterns can be selected while the module is playing (receiving clock input) and will maintain the correct tempo and step number when selecting patterns.

-# CV Pattern sequences

-In addition to selecting CV pattern banks manually, sequences of CV patterns can also be played.
-Pattern sequences are enabled by long-pressing button 2.
-Sequence mode is on whenever `Seq` is shown on-screen.
-Different CV pattern sequences can be selected using knob 1.
-The currently selected CV pattern sequence is shown underneath `Seq` on screen.
+- Right: The selected output is shown on the top-right; the currerntly configured output division is shown on the bottom-right.
-For example when `0001` is shown, this indicates that CV pattern `0` will be played 3 times, followed by pattern `1`.
-The sequence will then return back to pattern `0`.

-# Changing CV pattern length using incoming CV

-The analogue input (ain) can be used to vary the pattern length.
-This can be used to create wonky patterns using an LFO as the CV source.
-Or specific CV values can be used to select specific pattern lengths.

-# Generating new CV patterns

-New CV patterns for all outputs in a selected CV pattern bank can be generated by a long-press of button 1.
-Press this as many times as you like until you like the pattern!

 # Saving and loading

-CV patterns, CV pattern sequences and the last-selected CV pattern are saved - so things will be exactly as you left them when you next power up.
+All settings and CV patterns are saved when changes are made and will not be lost when the module is powered off.